Everything you need for making leather dog collars and leads

 NEEDLE NOSED PLIERS

 Needle-nosed pliers are an indispensable tool for leatherworkers, specifically designed to assist in pulling a needle through tough or thick leather, where manual effort alone might fall short.
-The long, slender jaws of these pliers are perfect for gripping and maneuvering needles in tight spaces, allowing the artisan to maintain a strong, controlled hold on the needle while stitching through dense or rigid materials.
+The long, slender jaws of these pliers are perfect for gripping and manoeuvring needles in tight spaces, allowing me to maintain a strong, controlled hold while stitching through dense or rigid materials.

 LIGHTER